Heisenberg-limited quantum interferometry with multi-photon subtracted twin beams: Introduction

 where $\phi$ is the phase difference to be measured and $N=N_{a}+N_{b}$ is the total photon number operator.
 This limit is that of phase noise {\em inside the interferometer} and has nothing to do with, say, the single-mode properties of a coherent state (e.g., laser) input $\ket\alpha$ of photon-number deviation $\Delta N = |\alpha|=\av N^{1/2}$ and phase deviation~\footnote{From the number-phase Heisenberg inequality $\Delta N\Delta\phi\geqslant1/2$, easily derived from the energy-time inequality~\cite{JMLL}.} $\Delta\theta \sim \av N^{-1/2}$ {\em before the interferometer}.
 In fact, Caves showed that a Fock-state input $\ket n$, for which $\Delta N=0$ and hence $\Delta\theta\to\infty$, still yields the SNL of \eq{cl}~\cite{Caves1980}.

 When both input modes of the interferometer are properly ``quantum engineered,'' one can, in principle, reach the ultimate limit, called the Heisenberg limit (HL),

 which can clearly be many orders of magnitude lower than the SNL when $\av N\gg1$.
 A recent comprehensive review of quantum interferometry can be found in Ref.~\citenum{Demkowicz2015}.
 The first quantum engineering proposal to break through the SNL was Caves' idea to replace the vacuum state input with a squeezed vacuum~\cite{Caves1981}, which has since been shown to optimize the quantum Cram\'er-Rao bound when the input field is a coherent state~\cite{Lang2013}.
 This was demonstrated experimentally~\cite{Grangier1987,Xiao1987} and is now the approach adopted for high-frequency signals (above the standard quantum limit) in gravitational-wave detectors~\cite{LIGO2011,Aasi2013}.
-Many other approaches have been investigated~\cite{Yurke1986a,Luis2000}, such as twin beams~\cite{Holland1993,Bouyer1997,Kim1998,Dowling1998,Feng2004,Feng2004a}, ``noon'' states~\cite{Bollinger1996,Boto2000,Mitchell2004,Walther2004,Afek2010}, or two-mode squeezed states.
-These different schemes were recently compared in terms of their quantum Cram\'er-Rao bound~\cite{Lang2014}.
+Many other approaches have been investigated~\cite{Yurke1986a,Luis2000}, such as twin beams~\cite{Holland1993,Bouyer1997,Kim1998,Dowling1998,Feng2004,Feng2004a}, N00N states~\cite{Bollinger1996,Boto2000,Mitchell2004,Walther2004,Afek2010}, or two-mode squeezed states.
+These different schemes were recently compared in terms of the quantum Cram\'er-Rao bound on their phase sensitivity~\cite{Lang2014}.

-It is important to recall here the essential result of Escher, de Matos Filho, and Davidovich: operating a realistic, i.e., lossy, interferometer at the Heisenberg limit requires losses to be no greater than $\av N^{-1}$~\cite{Escher2011}, i.e., the grand total of the loss can never exceed one photon, on average.
-This result had been obtained earlier by Pooser and Pfister in the particular case of Holland-Burnett interferometry~\cite{Pooser2004}: using Monte Carlo simulations for up to $n=10\,000$ photons, it was shown that the phase error of a nonideal Holland-Burnett interferometer scales with the Heisenberg limit if the losses are of the order of $n^{-1}$, and that larger losses degrade the scaling to a limit proportional to the SNL $N^{-1/2}$, staying sub-SNL as long as photon correlations are present in the twin Fock input.
+It is important to recall here the essential result of Escher, de Matos Filho, and Davidovich: operating a realistic, i.e., lossy, interferometer at the HL requires losses to be no greater than $\av N^{-1}$~\cite{Escher2011}, i.e., the grand total of the loss can never exceed one photon, on average.
+This result had been obtained earlier by Pooser and Pfister in the particular case of Holland-Burnett interferometry~\cite{Pooser2004}: using Monte Carlo simulations for up to $n=10\,000$ photons, it was shown that the phase error of a non-ideal Holland-Burnett interferometer scales with the HL if the losses are of the order of $n^{-1}$, and that larger losses degrade the scaling to a limit proportional to the SNL of $N^{-1/2}$, staying sub-SNL as long as photon correlations are present in the twin Fock input.
 This is consistent with the general result of Escher, de Matos Filho, and Davidovich for phase estimation~\cite{Escher2011}.
 Additionally, in the case of loss, optimal input states have been numerically calculated whose form generally depends on the interferometric efficiency and average photon-number input ~\cite{Dorner2009optimal}.